anaavila/repeat-grid-files/README.md

 Populate Repeat Grids in Adobe XD

 <strong>Description:</strong><br>
-Simple program that reads a CSV file and creates files for each CSV column, and stores its data in a format ready to populate data Adobe XD’s repeat grids.
+Simple program that reads a CSV file and creates files for each CSV column in a format ready to populate text elements in Adobe XD’s repeat grids.

 <strong>Goal:</strong><br>
 The goal of this program is to help Adobe XD users spend less time creating files in the required format to populate text in repeat grids.